-Regulatory Bodies Responsible for Overseeing the Energy Sector and Clean Cooking Initiatives of Energy and
+Regulatory Bodies Responsible for Overseeing the Energy Sector and Clean Cooking Initiatives Ministry of Energy and Petroleum (MoEP) It is responsible for the formulation and articulation of energy policies through which it provides an enabling environment for all stakeholders.
+Its tasks include national energy planning, training of manpower and mobilization of financial resources.

-Petroleum (MoEP)

 Significance within the Energy Sector and Clean Cooking Initiatives.
 The Ministry is dedicated to enhancing collaborations with the Ministries of Health, Environment and Forestry, Industrialization, and Agriculture, as well as the National Treasury and Planning to deliver on Universal Access to Modern Energy Cooking Services to Kenyans by 2028.
 MoEP is leading the development of the Kenya